superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_run.md

       --attach                          If true, wait for the Pod to start running, and then attach to the Pod as if 'kubectl attach ...' were called.
 Default false, unless '-i/--stdin' is set, in which case the default is true.
 With '--restart=Never' the exit code of the container process is returned.
       --cascade string[="background"]   Must be "background", "orphan", or "foreground".
 Selects the deletion cascading strategy for the dependents (e.g. Pods created by a ReplicationController).
 Defaults to background. (default "background")
       --command                         If true and extra arguments are present, use them as the 'command' field in the container, rather than the 'args' field which is the default.
-      --dry-run string[="unchanged"]    Must be "none", "server", or "client".
+      --detach-keys string              Override the key sequence for detaching a container. (default "ctrl-p,ctrl-q") --dry-run string[="unchanged"]    Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --env stringArray                 Environment variables to set in the container.
       --expose --port                   If true, create a ClusterIP service associated with the pod.
 Requires --port.